Cancer Ribbons - O | Personalized Cause

 Ovarian cancer is a disease in which malignant (cancer) cells form in the ovary.
 Ovarian epithelial cancer, fallopian tube cancer, and primary peritoneal cancer form in the same kind of tissue and are treated in the same way.
 These cancers are often advanced at diagnosis.
 Less common types of ovarian tumors include ovarian germ cell tumors and ovarian low malignant potential tumors.

-Childhood Ovarian Cancer - see Unusual Cancers of Childhood
+Ovarian Cancer, Childhood - see Unusual Cancers of Childhood - Gold or Teal Cancer Ribbons